plotly/plotlyjs.jl-docs/julia/line-charts.md

 #### Connect Data Gaps

 [connectgaps](https://plotly.com/julia/reference/scatter/#scatter-connectgaps) determines if missing values in the provided data are shown as a gap in the graph or not.
-In [this tutorial](https://plotly.com/julia/filled-area-on-mapbox/#multiple-filled-areas-with-a-scattermapbox-trace), we showed how to take benefit of this feature and illustrate multiple areas in mapbox.

 ```julia
 using PlotlyJS